Jacob Thorssell: Career

 Thorssell joined Wolverhampton Wolves in the Elite League for the 2012 season, as a replacement for Pontus Aspgren who had picked up an injury.
 After impressing at Wolves, Thorssell was announced in the permanent line-up for the 2013 season.

-After continuing to impress in 2013 and also in 2014 Thorssell made the step up to being one of Wolverhampton's three heat leaders for the 2015 season, and was the first rider to be announced in their team.In 2016 he won the Wolverhampton Olympique but in 2017, he broke a bone in his lower back riding for the Wolves.
+After continuing to impress in 2013 and also in 2014, Thorssell made the step up to being one of Wolverhampton's three heat leaders for the 2015 season, and was the first rider to be announced in their team.In 2016 he won the Wolverhampton Olympique but in 2017, he broke a bone in his lower back riding for the Wolves.

-He remained at Wolves for eight seasons until the end of the 2019 season.
-From 2021 to 2022 he rode for Opole in the Polish leagues and since 2019 has ridden for Dackarna in his home country.
+Thorssell remained at Wolves for eight seasons until the end of the 2019 season.
+From 2021 to 2022, he rode for Opole in the Polish leagues and since 2019 has ridden for Dackarna in his home country.
 Thorssell was Swedish national champion after winning the Swedish Individual Speedway Championship in both 2019 and 2020.

-In 2023, he was part of the Swedish team that competed at the 2023 Speedway World Cup in Poland.
+In 2023, Thorssell was part of the Swedish team that competed at the 2023 Speedway World Cup in Poland.
 In 2024, he helped Sweden secure a bronze medal at the 2024 Speedway of Nations in Manchester.
 Thorssell ended his 2024 season by just missing out on qualification for the 2025 Speedway Grand Prix by finishing fifth in the 2025 GP Challenge.

-In 2025 he helped Västervik win the Elitserien.
+In 2025, Thorssell helped Västervik win the Elitserien.